dariocazzani/CarND-MPC-Project/README.md

 The function is implemented in `src/main.cpp` from line `47` to line `66`

-The third order polynomial was calculated using the above function and then used to calculate the coefficients, the Cross Track Error and the Orientation Error:
+The third order polynomial was calculated using the above function and then used to calculate the polynomial coefficients, the Cross Track Error and the Orientation Error:

 ``` C++
 auto coeffs = polyfit(x_veh_eig, y_veh_eig, 3);